pretix/pretix-docs/docs/tutorial/event.md

 This will automatically update the "geo coordinates" fields.
 Alternatively, we can use the more advanced search function on [OpenStreetMap.org](https://www.openstreetmap.org) and copy the address over to the "location" field.

-This page also allows us to set a sales tax rate for your event.
+This page also allows us to set a sales tax rate for our event.
 This is an optional step.
 Taxation rules can also be changed after event creation is finished.
 We are holding the event in Germany.
-A value-added tax of 19% applies to all of our products.
-The taxation laws that apply to our event can be covered by a single percentage rule, so we are going to enter that percentage here.
+A single-percentage rule  of 19% value-added tax applies to all of our products, so we are going to enter that percentage here.

 {% include "warning-tax.md" %}